Toby Young: On social media

 Young has come under criticism for comments he made on Twitter, most of which were deleted upon his appointment to the Board of the Office for Students.
 Young said that he posted more than 56,000 tweets, of which 8,439 remained as at January 2018.

 These included what an Evening Standard editorial called "an obsession with commenting on the anatomy of women in the public eye".
 He referred on Twitter to the cleavage of unnamed female MPs sitting behind Ed Miliband in the Commons in 2011 and 2012.
-When later challenged by Stella Creasy on Newsnight he said of the second such incident: "It wasn't my proudest moment".
+When later challenged by Stella Creasy on Newsnight, he said of the second such incident: "It wasn't my proudest moment".
 Other remarks included slurs described as homophobic, including a claim that George Clooney is "as queer as a coot".

 One tweet by Young was in response to a BBC Comic Relief appeal in 2009 for starving Kenyan children.
 During the broadcast, a Twitter user commented that she had "gone through about 5 boxes of kleenex" whilst watching.
 Toby Young replied: "Me too, I havn't [sic] wanked so much in ages".
-He has expressed remorse for his "politically incorrect" tweets.
+He has expressed regret for his "politically incorrect" tweets.

 Young is reported to have edited his own Wikipedia page 282 times over the course of six years.
 In October 2020, he wrote an article in The Spectator criticising "lazy journalists [for whom] Wikipedia is the only thing they read when 'researching' an article" and stating that "Wikipedia has a strong left-wing bias — which might explain why the page about me reads as if it's been written by Owen Jones."